MikeBishop/http2-certs/draft-bishop-httpbis-extended-settings.md

 connection, never a single stream.
 The stream identifier for an EXTENDED_SETTINGS frame MUST be zero (0x0).
-If an endpoint receives an EXTENDED_SETTINGS frame whose stream identifier field is anything other than 0x0, the endpoint MUST respond with a connection error (Section 5.4.1) of type PROTOCOL_ERROR.
+If an endpoint receives an EXTENDED_SETTINGS frame whose stream identifier field is anything other than 0x0, the endpoint MUST respond with a connection error ([RFC7540], section 5.4.1) of type PROTOCOL_ERROR.

 The EXTENDED_SETTINGS frame affects connection state.
-A badly formed or incomplete EXTENDED_SETTINGS frame MUST be treated as a connection error (Section 5.4.1) of type PROTOCOL_ERROR.
+A badly formed or incomplete EXTENDED_SETTINGS frame MUST be treated as a connection error ([RFC7540], section 5.4.1) of type PROTOCOL_ERROR.

 ### EXTENDED_SETTINGS Format

-The payload of a SETTINGS frame consists of zero or more parameters, each consisting of an unsigned 16-bit setting identifier and a length-prefixed binary value.
+The payload of an EXTENDED_SETTINGS frame consists of zero or more parameters, each consisting of an unsigned 16-bit setting identifier and a length-prefixed binary value.

 ~~~~~~~~~~~~~~~
 0                   1                   2                   3